9 Ways to Craft Captivating and Effective Real Estate Email Subject Lines

 - A 32.8% higher play rate of the video in the email

 That is a significant increase in open rate from only including one word.
+And if you have the word, you can start off in the email by introducing recipients to open your video message.

 That’s one of the ways that BombBomb helps business professionals get more email opens and more replies and responses.